yannguillemaud/ChatOS/README.md

 - Addressee's pseudonyme encoded

 #### Server Response
-The server will respond to tell to the seeker if the addressee's pseudonym is linked to an existing connected client and if he has accepted the private connection request.
+The server will respond to tell to the seeker if the addressee's pseudonym is linked to an existing connected client.
 See server response explanation in section **# 6.
 Server Response** below.

 #### Server Acceptation Request